Neottia pekinensis

-Holopogon pekinensis is a kind of saprotrophic nutrition orchid.
+Neottia pekinensis, synonym Holopogon pekinensis, is a species of saprotrophic orchid.
 In 2017 it was found in Beijing.
-It grows under a wooded forest in a ravine at an altitude of 1000m in a mountainous area.
-As of December 2023, Plants of the World Online regarded the genus Holopogon as a synonym of Neottia, and the species Holopogon pekinensis as "unplaced".
+It grows under a wooded forest in a ravine at an altitude of 1000 m in a mountainous area.

 Discovery

 Mu Xianyun (沐先运) at Beijing Forestry University discovered the rare orchid species in the Yanqing Mountains during a long-term follow-up survey of another rare orchid in Beijing, Cypripedium shanxiense.
 The new species was officially announced after minor structural analysis, literature inquiries, communication with Russian experts and confirmation by domestic orchid experts.

 In 2020, researchers at Beijing Forestry University found it again during a survey of wild plants in the jungle at an altitude of 1,100 meters in the Wulingshan Nature Reserve in Miyun District.

 Description

-Plant height 18 to 25 cm, root stem multi-meat, cluster growth.
-Stem upright, light green, no green leaves; flower sequence green, under the white membrane 2 to 3 pieces, each length 2 to 4 cm, the top piece is sliver-shaped; flower sequence axis length 4 to 8 cm, with 5 to 20 flowers, flower sequence axis is light green soft hair; flower flakes shawl pin-shaped, membrane quality, length 6 to 8 mm back slightly hairy; flower upright, radiation symmetry, green, when flowering the tepals are all expanded; flower stalk length 4 to 8 mm, slim, soft hair; sliver near upright, narrow bar, length 3 to 4 mm, width 1 to 1.2 mm, there is a medium vein, the outer side is slightly hairy; the petals have a distinct middle vein, the lip petals do not crack, 3 to 4 mm long, 0.8 to 1 mm wide; the column is upright, 2 to 3 mm long, the flower wire is short, the anther is nearly egg-shaped, 0.4 to 0.5 mm long, the pollen is oval, the ovary is oval, about 5 mm long, is hairy; florescence is in August, fruit period is in September.
+The plant is 18 to 25 cm tall, and grows in clusters.
+The stem is upright, light green, with no green leaves; the flower is green, under a white membrane of 2 to 3 pieces, each length 2 to 4 cm, the top piece is sliver-shaped.
+The floral axis is 4 to 8 cm long, with 5 to 20 flowers, and has soft hair.
+The membranous tepals are shaped like a shawl pins, 6 to 8 mm long with a slightly hairy back.
+The flower is upright, radially symmetrical, green, when flowering the tepals are all expanded.
+The thin flower stalk is 4 to 8 mm long, with soft hair.
+The petals have a distinct middle vein, the lip petal is not divided, 3 to 4 mm long, 0.8 to 1 mm wide; the column is upright, 2 to 3 mm long, the anther is nearly egg-shaped, 0.4 to 0.5 mm long.
+The pollinium is oval.
+The ovary is also oval, about 5 mm long, and is hairy.
+Flowering is in August, fruiting period is in September.

-This type of flower features are very primitive, the lip petals are not significantly differentiated, and the petals and slivers are similar, the morphological relative species is Holopogon ussuriensis (a synonym of Neottia ussuriensis).
+The flower features are very primitive, the lip petals are not significantly differentiated, and the petals and sepals are similar.
+Morphologically, a related species is Neottia acuminata (syn.
+Holopogon ussuriensis).